jillsanderson/DEWPAT/README.md

 This folder contains 3 folders:

+image-complexity-master
+- master git repo for DEWPAT python scripts
+- use this repo for main img_complexity script, which includes functionality to input both sRGB and multispectral images
+- use this repo for vis.py scripts, which includes visualization options for sRGB images (including 1D colour histogram)

 image-complexity-dev
-- git repo for the main DEWPAT python scripts
+- git repo for DEWPAT python scripts in development, have yet to be merged with master

-image-complexity-multispectral-images
-- git repo for DEWPAT multispectral image specific python script
+- use this repo for seg.py scripts, which includes functionality to segment sRGB images with mean, median, mode clustering and export better visualizations

 DEWPAT examples R files and code
 - contains data and R code for examples from the DEWPAT manuscript